 1.1.
-PL 209 and PL 445 - Project Description
+ATP 2059 - Project Description

-Senex Energy Pty Ltd (Senex), on behalf of its subsidiary Senex Assets 2 Pty Ltd, proposes to develop, operate, decommission, and rehabilitate new coal seam gas (CSG) wells and associated infrastructure on Petroleum Lease (PL) 445 and PL 209 (referred to herein as PL 445 and PL 209 or the Project).
+Senex Energy Pty Ltd (Senex), on behalf of its subsidiary Senex Assets Pty Ltd, proposes to develop, operate, decommission and rehabilitate new coal seam gas (CSG) wells and associated infrastructure on Authority to Prospect (ATP) 2059 (referred to herein as ATP 2059 or the Project).

-The Project covers an area of approximately 154 km2 and is located approximately 10 km southwest of Wandoan in Southern Queensland as presented in Figure 1.1.
+ATP 2059 covers an area of approximately 18 km2 and is located approximately 14 km southwest of Wandoan in Southern Queensland as presented in Figure 1.1.